 Specialising in employment status and contract terms since 1997

 Whenever engaging an individual it is always important to understand the rules and rights that apply.
-These are determined by the employment status of the individual, whether he/she is an employee, a worker, a contractor, self employed or via a company (e.g. a PSC or umbrella), or some other kind of casual operator.
-This is a complex area of law with complicated tests that apply in all cases save where an individual is an employee on the basis of a contract that is described as an employment contract.
+These are determined by the employment status of the individual, whether they are an employee, a worker, a contractor, self employed or via a company (e.g. a PSC or umbrella), or some other kind of casual operator.
+This is a complex area of law with complicated tests that apply in all cases, save where an individual is an employee on the basis of a contract that is described as an employment contract.

 However it has been set in law for many years that the mere designation of a status in a contract does not solely determine the actual status.
-Thus for example a contract stating that an individual is not an employee may not stop the individual from actually being an employee with all accompanying rights.
-Similarly a person may claim to be self employed and indeed be self employed on some basis but if the work arrangement does not reflect self employment, the status of self employment may not apply to that arrangement.
+Thus, for example; a contract stating that an individual is not an employee may not stop the individual from actually being an employee with all accompanying rights.
+Similarly, a person may claim to be self employed and indeed be self employed on some basis but if the work arrangement does not reflect this, the status of self employment may not apply to that arrangement.
 Hence the expressions ‘genuine self employment’ or ‘false self employment’ which are used by HMRC.
 A job described as being ‘outside IR35’ may in fact fall within the scope of the rules.

 Whilst we share the widespread view that the tests in this area are outmoded, the lack of certainty being problematic (the rules around employment status may be changed in the coming years following the Matthew Taylor review), it is the position that wherever hiring on any basis other than employment, understanding employment status is a critical factor.
 It is then also critical to use the right contract terms taking into account the issues and risks that may arise.
 Use of a third party engager does not guarantee removal of the risks and chain supply compliance, ensuring that contract and rights arrangements are set up and operated correctly, is a factor that every employer and hirer will be interested in.